-Data is used in multiple ways that weren’t envisaged in the 90s, so the Data Protection Act 1998 is no longer fit for purpose.
-There’s vulnerability in the current legislation and the general public expect to be protected.
+Data is used in multiple ways that weren’t envisaged in the 90s, so the Data Protection Act 1998 was no longer fit for purpose.
+There’ was vulnerability in the previous legislation and the general public expect their information to be protected.

 GDPR applies across all EU member states and individual EU country data protection laws will disappear.

 On 25th May 2018, although the GDPR rules were actually passed even earlier.
 The approved text was published in March to April of 2016 with it coming into force in May of that year.

 There was a two year grace period to give organisations time to ensure they were fully GDPR compliant, the actual enforcement date in the UK (in the form of the Data Protection Bill 2018) was May 25th 2018.

 What types of business does GDPR affect?